TL;DR

 Similarly, many learning platforms are clearly shifting away from the expensive and conventional textbook way of learning and instead incorporating digital curriculum, created from all the open resources.
 While this digital curriculum can be updated as soon as the new material comes in, this might require more commitment on behalf of teachers to catalog and review material.

-The Benefits of Using Open Educational Resources
+Benefits of Open Educational Resources (for institutions, faculty, and students)

 Why open educational resources matter to course creators